Krissy93/meta-workstations-project/docs/Gestures Node.md

 - **PAUSE** command: (o) gesture.
 It has the same meaning described above, since it's performed with both hand by default;
 - **OPEN FILE** command: (m) gesture.
 It has the same meaning described above, since it's performed with both hand by default.

-### Instructions
+### Parametric Commands
-Instructions are dynamically composed, thus allowing the user to create numbers or codes on-the-go.
+Parametric Commands are dynamically composed, thus allowing the user to create numbers or codes on-the-go.
 Some examples are:
 - **CREATE SINGLE DIGIT NUMBER:** (j) + (a-i) gestures.
 Numbers are calculated considering the left gesture as the first digit and the right gesture as the second.
 In this case the output is 0 + N = N;
 - **CREATE TWO DIGIT NUMBER:** (a-i) + (a-i + j) gestures.
 Examples are: number 37 (c) + (g), number 90 (i) + (j), number 44 (d) + (d) and so on;